The 10 Steps to Complete Before | After Your Freshman Advising and Registration Session

 – – – – – – – – –

-QC Winter Bootcamps 2024
+QC Summer Bootcamps 2025

-This is a great way to get ready for Fall!
+This is a great way to get ready for fall!
 Get to know the beautiful campus and QC instructors.

-Visit: QC Bootcamps | Email Questions: LCommons@qc.cuny.edu
+Visit: QC Bootcamps Email: LCommons@qc.cuny.edu

-8. Complete Your File
+6. Complete Your File

 Please note that UA cannot grant you any college credits unless official transcripts/score reports are on file.

 A good rule of thumb: If you were still in classes when you filled out the CUNY or Common application, you should submit your final official transcripts as soon as you can.
 Chances are the transcript on file used for admissions purposes will not show the final semester’s coursework, credits, and grades.
+Please note that this is not applicable for CUNY students who participated in the CUNY College Now Program.

-Submit the following transcripts and score reports to UA:
+Submit the following transcripts to Undergraduate Admissions:

 You can check if your transfer credits have been processed by QC by accessing your Transfer Credit Report via CUNYfirst.
 Click here for more information.

 Students who would like to declare or change a major or minor, must fill out the fillable Declaration of Major/Minor form and email it to the respective academic department for “signature.”
-Please note, some departments have a specific process for declaration.
-Please check department websites at qc.cuny.edu under Academics for more information.
+Once the academic department fills out their portion of the form it will be submitted to the QC HUB for processing.

 The following majors require an application and/or have special entrance criteria, which means that they cannot be declared in this manner.
 Please see the respective department’s website for further information: